Joe Crozier: Coaching career

 Crozier made his head coaching debut in 1957–58 with the Quebec Aces of the Quebec Senior Hockey League, while still playing defence with the team.
 Quebec posted a 29–31–4 record.
 In 1961, he became the head coach and general manager for the Charlotte Checkers of the minor professional Eastern Hockey League.
 After one season with the Checkers, he rejoined Rochester of the AHL as their coach.
 In 1965, his second season as head coach of the Americans, he won his first of three Calder Cups, as AHL champion, during five seasons with the team.
-The directors of the Vancouver Canucks of the Western Hockey League purchased the Americans after the 1967–68 season, and Crozier assigned Dick Gamble to coach for Rochester while he coached for Vancover.
+The directors of the Vancouver Canucks of the Western Hockey League purchased the Americans after the 1967–68 season, and Crozier assigned Dick Gamble to coach for Rochester while he coached for Vancouver.
 Crozier won two Lester Patrick Cups as WHL champion in his two seasons with Vancouver.
 In 1971, he became the coach and general manager of the Cincinnati Swords of the AHL.

 After a heart attack to Buffalo Sabres coach "Punch" Imlach, Crozier was given Imlach's position and made his National Hockey League coaching debut in 1972.
 He coached the final 37 games for the Sabres.
 Imlach stepped down as coach after the season, and Crozier succeeded him.
 He coached the Sabres to a playoff berth the following season, where the Sabres lost to the Montreal Canadiens.
 After finishing his third season with the Sabres out of the playoffs, however, he was replaced by Floyd Smith after the 1973–74 season.

 Upon leaving the Sabres, he became the general manager of the Vancouver Blazers in the World Hockey Association in 1974–75.
 The team relocated in 1975, becoming the Calgary Cowboys, and Crozier signed a new five-year contract as coach and general manager.
 In 1975–76, Crozier made it to the semi-finals with the Cowboys, but lost to the Winnipeg Jets.
 In his third and final season with the Blazers-Cowboys franchise, in which Calgary failed to make the playoffs, Crozier dumped the team's spare hockey sticks from the bench onto the ice during a game in protest of a disputed call.
 Another incident with the Cowboys involves a mishap while trying to return to Calgary after a game against the San Diego Mariners.
 The pilot had failed to refuel and there was not enough gas to return home.
 Although Crozier asked the team to collectively pitch in, they still did not have enough money.
 The team was bailed out by their play-by-play announcer who used his wife's Texaco card to front the $1,500 bill.
 During his stint with the franchise, Crozier also rose to the position of general manager.